Kozy6969/AutoDonkeyDupe/README.md

 if you want to change the version that it recompiles to then go to gradle.properties and change the minecraft version, yarn mappins and meteor version to the version that you want.

+NOTE: meteor version MUST be inbetween 0.5.3 and 0.5.6-SNAPSHOT